SEVENTY48 | Race Explained

 Race End

 The race is over 48 hours after it starts.
 Teams must ring the bell at the finish line in Port Townsend by 7:00 PM.
-The prizes will be awarded during the SEVENTY48 Necktie Party, to which everyone is invited.
+The prizes will be awarded during the SEVENTY48 Necktie Affair, to which everyone is invited.

 Why